garyjob/Setup-Wiki/mssql.md

   https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15
   ```

+# Creating a new database and testing table

-- Creating a new testing database
+- Creating a new testing database and User Login Credentials
   ```
   CREATE DATABASE MyTestingDb;
   USE MyTestingDb;